 Tutorial Key Points

-- Image quality influences conclusions
+- Image quality influences interpretation

 - Check the image for - Inclusion, Projection, Rotation, Inspiration, Penetration and Artifact